cacaiocamp/caminhooculto/README.md

 ![caminhooculto_sculpture](gitimgs/caminhoocultoFoto_caioCampos.jpg)

-The code developed, besides being responsible for the sounds, has a huge role in the gaming aspect of the project, recycling from time to time the possible patterns and their related processes, forcing a constant interaction with the sculpture in a search for new visual patterns and the sound manipulation.
+The code developed, besides being responsible for the sounds, has a huge role in the gaming aspect of the project, recycling from time to time the possible patterns and their related processes, forcing a constant interaction with the sculpture in a search for new visual patterns and sound manipulation.

 ![caminhooculto_GUI](gitimgs/caminhoocultoGUI_caioCampos.jpg)